 If you’re concerned that your loved one doesn’t have a Buddy and you’re unable to fulfil this role yourself, then please do let us know and we’ll match them up with one of our staff or a volunteer.

 Are you testing your care staff for COVID-19?

 What happens if your development staff become unwell, or aren’t available to help?

 Coronavirus is very contagious.
 We are following guidance on self-isolating staff to avoid risk to homeowners.
 Where there is a suspected case in a member of staff, we are checking for other close contact and taking appropriate steps.
 Many of our head office staff and building teams have volunteered to provide cover for House and Estate teams in the event this is needed.

 Guidance for people who are in the process of moving into a McCarthy & Stone development

 Will new homeowners still be allowed to move into their new home?

-Please visit: Response to Covid-19 to learn more about our sales process during these times.
+Please visit: Response to Covid-19 to learn more about our new process.

 Should I consider moving into McCarthy and Stone while COVID-19 is still an issue?